-Today, Human Resources is no longer confined in the back-office attending to piles after piles of paperwork.
-Thanks to the Internet and modern technology, HR has completely transformed into a tech-savvy department that takes advantage of cloud-based software to hire, manage time-off, conduct onboarding and offboarding activities, and so much more.
+Human Resources is no longer confined in the back-office attending to piles after piles of paperwork.
+Thanks to the Internet and modern technology, HR has completely transformed into a tech-savvy department that takes advantage of cloud-based HR Solutions to hire, manage time-off, conduct onboarding and offboarding activities, and so much more.

 The human resources department is usually a place of frenzied activity.
 Thanks to the benefits of cloud HR software, HR professionals now have the tools to reduce and simplify administrative tasks like payroll and record keeping.
-They can then focus on issues that can make or break a company in this era of fierce competition — employee engagement.
+They can instead focus on issues that can make or break a company in this era of fierce competition— like employee engagement.

 A Look Into 90s HR

-In the 90s, when a manager at one of Hannaford Brothers Co.’s grocery stores wanted to check his 401(k), he needed to dial into a voice-activated telephone system.
+In 1995, when a manager at one of Hannaford Brothers Co.’s grocery stores wanted to check his 401(k), he needed to dial into a voice-activated telephone system.

-Interactive phone systems are at the heart of the 90s HR era.
-For the 15,000 workers of The Scarborough in Maine, the 16-line touch-tone system they used to check on their medical certificates was, at that time, state-of-the-art.
+Interactive phone systems were at the heart of the 90s HR ecosystem.
+For many workers, the 16-line touch-tone system they used for HR purposes at the time was state-of-the-art.
 HR processes were run on big mainframes hidden in an air-conditioned basement somewhere under the office, while employee training and onboarding were presented on laserdiscs.

-From today’s perspective, HR in the 90s may look very old school, but it was a necessary step towards where we are today.
+From today’s perspective, HR in the 90s may look old school, but it was a necessary step towards where we are today.
 The pain around HR resources becoming a bottleneck gave employees a window into what “self-service” could look like.
 Within the span of a few years, HR professionals remember innovations like this: